I’ve been thinking a lot recently

 It’s about our lives being consecrated wholly to the Lord, to be seeking for the help from God that we need to walk in His will and His way and to have no will of our own.

-It is about ABIDING and RELYING and seeking to do nothing in our own strength but to lean wholly upon the Lord.
+It is about LEANING and RELYING and seeking to do nothing in our own strength but to lean wholly upon the Lord.

-Friends, it’s as we ABIDE in Christ that the fruit comes, the doing what’s right, the following of Christ’s example is the FRUIT that comes from abiding, from loving the Lord our God with all our heart, soul, mind and strength and trusting in our God to work all this IN us and FOR us.
+Friends, it’s as we LEAN upon Christ that the fruit comes, the doing what’s right, the following of Christ’s example is the FRUIT that comes from loving the Lord our God with all our heart, soul, mind and strength and trusting in our God to work all this IN us and FOR us.

 A life consecrated to God is hard for the flesh but it is love and joy and peace to the soul.